JN-Sun/land---bootstrap/README.md

-# Quickly page making on Bootstrap
+# Project was builded via bootstrap